-- If two pieces of work have not been submitted teachers should make contact in the following order: - Firstly, send a reminder to the student concerned through SMHW giving them a clear deadline for submission.
-(This should also be recorded in SMHW so that a monitoring report can be completed to identify students who may require some support). - Secondly, after no response parents should be contacted through email and if no response a phone call should be made.
-Teachers are reminded to check any reports/notes in SMHW before doing this as not to add to any personal issues.
-If in doubt teachers should check with key workers or the Head of year.
+- o If work has not been submitted teachers should make contact in the following order: - Firstly, send a reminder to the student concerned through Satchel One giving them a clear deadline for submission.
+(This should also be recorded in Satchel One so that a monitoring report can be completed to identify students who may require some support). - Monitoring reports will be used to identify students who require further support.
 In the event that a student is not completing work and if local/national circumstances allow a student maybe invited into school for a mentoring meeting to help get them back on track or they may attend over a period of time.